brazeiro63/GettingAndCleaningData/CourseProject/README.md

 feat_df <- tbl_df(fread(feat_fn))
 ```
 The first step of the analysis is to merge the data of the train and test data.
 Each of this is composed by three data files.
 One has the subject identification (subjectID), other has the activity identification (activityID) and the last helds the measurements for all other variables.
-To achieve the step goal, first load all the files into data tables:
+To achieve the step goal, first load all the files into data tables.
+On loading, the colClasses was set to "numeric" to haldle appropriately the numeric content of the measurement data and the names of the columns were set too.
+As the column names to the measurement data were stored in "feat_df", the vector feat_df$V2 has it.
 ```{r}
 ## Reading and preparing the train and test data
 tran_df   <- read.table(train_fn, colClasses = "numeric", col.names = feat_df$V2)